Right To Remain Silent in Wisconsin: Getting Charges Dropped

 Police didn’t read me my rights, what now?

 The most typical answer is none or very little.
 Your Miranda Rights ensure that you do not have to say anything and that you may have an attorney present at the time of your interrogation.
 If a police officer does not read you your Miranda Rights it means that everything you say to the officer in response to a question may be able to be suppressed.
-You will noticed that I said in response to a question, that caveat is one way police officers get around reading you your rights and can still use what you say.
-The Courts have determined what you tell an officer during ‘custodial interrogation’ is protected if you are not read your rights and that terminology, custodial interrogation, has been specifically defined.
+You will notice that I said in response to a question, and that caveat is one way police officers get around reading you your rights and can still use what you say.
+The Courts have determined what you tell an officer during a ‘custodial interrogation’ is protected if you are not read your rights and that terminology, "custodial interrogation", has been specifically defined.

-In the end what does this all mean.
-It means that if the officer didn’t read you your rights and you simply offer information you can be fighting an uphill battle to get that information suppressed.
-If instead you are arrested and say nothing, the fact that the police have not read you your rights means that there is no remedy for you.
-The only remedy awarded is the suppression of whatever statements you made while in custody without being read your rights and in response to questions.
+In the end what does this all mean?
+It means that if the officer didn’t read you your rights and you simply offer information, you can be fighting an uphill battle to get that information suppressed.
+If instead you are arrested and say nothing, the police have no evidence.
+Best advice: Don't volunteer information and don't answer any questions unless you have an attorney present.